 - provide regional bus customers the information they need to make more informed travel choices.
 Customers can use websites and apps to plan their journeys, and via real-time information know when buses will arrive and how full they are

-- provide regional bus operators with the right tools to connect with customers, manage operations and keep services running on time
+- provide regional bus operators with the right tools to connect with customers, manage operations and keep services running on time; and

-- provide TfNSW the reporting and analytics capability enabling data to support key business activities.
+- give TfNSW the reporting and analytics capability enabling data to support key business activities.

 Customers travelling in regional NSW will for the first time be able to view reliable timetable information and real-time trip updates using the Transport for NSW Trip Planner tool at www.transportnsw.info and other third-party public transport apps.